stevenpawley/Pyspatialml/docs/quickstart.rst

 Initiating a Raster Object
 ##########################

-We are going to use a set of Landsat 7 bands contained within the nc_dataset:
+We are going to use a set of Landsat 7 bands contained within the nc example data:

 ::

     from pyspatialml import Raster
     import pyspatialml.datasets.nc_dataset as nc

-    predictors = [nc.band1, nc.band2, nc.band3, nc.band4, nc.band5,
+    predictors = [nc.band1, nc.band2, nc.band3, nc.band4, nc.band5, nc.band7]
-                  nc.band7]

 These raster datasets are aligned in terms of their extent and coordinate reference systems.
 We can 'stack' these into a Raster class so that we can